-In my research I use neuroimaging techniques to study cognition and the brain in the healthy population and across the psychosis continuum.
-The motivation behind my research is to understand why some people have psychotic experiences, and to improve the diagnostic methods and therapies for people who experience psychotic symptoms.
-One of my goals is to find objective, biological markers that can aid in a more precise diagnosis.
+In my research, I use neuroimaging techniques to study the brain and behaviour in the healthy population and across different mental health conditions.
+The motivation behind my research is to understand why some people experience symptoms (such as psychosis) and to improve diagnostic methods and therapies.
+One of my goals is to find objective, biological markers that can aid in more precise diagnoses.
 This can hopefully result in personalised treatments based on the diagnosis.
 Another goal is for my research findings to inform device-based neuromodulation therapies.

 Human neuroimaging and imaging genetics

 My research applies human neuroimaging methods, such as Electroencephalography (EEG), functional Magnetic Resonance Imaging (fMRI) and diffusion-weighted Magnetic Resonance Imaging (DW-MRI) to study the brain in healthy individuals and people with clinical disorders, such as schizophrenia.
 I am also interested to investigate the interaction between brain and genes using the polygenic risk model.

 Computational modelling of brain and behaviour

 In my research I employ modelling techniques, such as Dynamic Causal Modelling, to investigate the neural dynamics underlying psychotic experiences.
 I am also interested in investigating behaviour in people across the psychosis continuum using the Hierarchical Gaussian Filter.
 These techniques are based on the Predictive Coding model of the brain as an inference machine, which continually generates and updates predictive models of the world based on prior expectations and sensory experience.

 Social cognition and regularity learning across the psychosis continuum